grantjo78/grantjo78.github.io/_posts/2022-05-04-arc-k8s-resources.md

 title: "Azure Arc-enabled Kubernetes - Part 2: Cluster Resources"
 categories: [Arc for Kubernetes]
 ---
-Today I will be exploring viewing Kubernetes resources for an Arc-enabled cluster.
+Today I will be exploring the viewing of Kubernetes resources in an Arc-enabled cluster.

 ## Contents
 - [The Demo Environment](#the-demo-environment)